aczuleta/RPS-Online/rsp-online/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+## Downloading dependencies
+Before you try to trun this project you need yo install all the requried dependencies using `npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.